Dream a Little Dream of Me: The Mamas and the Papas version

+Musically, early versions of the song consistently preserve the same tonal relationship between the main key and the bridge.
+The original manuscript by Milton Adolphus notates the song in C major, with the bridge modulating to A♭ major.
+The well-known Louis Armstrong recording transposes the song to G major, with the bridge moving to E♭ major, maintaining the same intervallic relationship found in the manuscript, and early published sheet music followed this key scheme.
+The Mamas and the Papas recording departs from this pattern: although it returns the song to C major, its bridge shifts to A major rather than A♭ major, raising the bridge by a semitone compared to earlier versions.
+This change necessitates a brief chromatic progression near the end of the bridge to reestablish the home key for the final section.

 By the time of the album's release, strong indications has arisen that the Mamas and the Papas were set to disband, a perception strengthened by the failure of their recent single, "Safe in My Garden".
 Having an opportunity to promote the group's best-known member as a soloist, Dunhill Records gave a June 1968 single release to the "Dream a Little Dream of Me" track with the credit reading—to John Phillips' displeasure—"Mama Cass with the Mamas & the Papas"; on the UK release, the artist credit simply read "Mama Cass".
 Promoted in the US press and on billboards with a photograph of a discreetly, but obviously, nude Elliot lying in a bed of daisies, "Dream a Little Dream of Me" was their last major hit, peaking at number 12 on the Billboard Hot 100 that August (its Cash Box peak was number 10 and in Record World it reached number eight).
 The Billboard Easy Listening chart ranked the single as high as number two.